hawkinsw/CS5138/MiniAssignmentExplore/README.md

 (gdb) run --help
 ```

 We are doing something sneaky here.
-We are telling `gdb` to run the program as if we invoked it with the `--help` command line argument (`./binary --help`).
+We are telling GDB to run the program as if we invoked it with the `--help` command line argument (`./binary --help`).
 This argument will make sure that we hit our breakpoint -- trust me!

-`gdb` should pause the program when it hits the breakpoint:
+GDB should pause the program when it hits the breakpoint:

 ```
 Starting program: /home/kali/CS5138/MiniAssignmentExplore/binary --help